AbdulAzeez61/DelivergateEng/README.md

 #### 3. MySQL Database Setup

-   Use the tablesAndDb.sql to create the database and the necessary tables for the project
+   Use the `tablesAndDB.sql` to create the database and the necessary tables for the project

 #### 4. Data Import